chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 Welcome to `PlasmaC`'s user documentation!
 ============================================

-`PlasmaC` is a scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature fluid advection-diffusion-reaction plasmas in complex geometries. `PlasmaC` features
+`PlasmaC` is a scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries. `PlasmaC` features

-* Multiphase Poisson and Helmholtz solvers
+* Multiphase field solvers
+* Stationary or transient diffusive RTE
+* Stationary or transient Monte Carlo based RTE
-* Time-dependent multiphase heat solvers
+* Deterministic and fluctuating advection-diffusion-reaction solvers
-* Diffusive radiative transport
+* Various time integration schemes

-* Convection-diffusion-reaction solvers
+   * Godunov splitting
+   * Strang splitting based on high-order SSPRK schemes
+   * Arbitrary order and error-aware semi-implicit spectral deferred corrections (SISDC)
+* Parallel I/O with HDF5
+* Sensible and simple-to-use physics interfaces

-The solvers can be run on their own, or they can be coupled through one of our (or your own) physics interfaces.
-For example, `PlasmaC` can be run as a pure electrostatic solver, a heat or diffusion equation solver, and it is applicable to corona and streamer simulations.
+Solvers can be run on their own, or they can be coupled through our physics interfaces.

 For scalability, `PlasmaC` is built on top of `Chombo <https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations>`_, and therefore additionally features